 Finding the Best Places to Retire Since 2006!

-Overview: Along Interstate 10 in Arizona's southeastern corner, Benson is about 40 minutes southeast of Tucson.
+Along Interstate 10 in Arizona's southeastern corner, Benson sits beneath cloud dappled blue skies about 40 minutes southeast of Tucson.
 The Southern Pacific Railroad came to this Chihuahuan Desert outpost in 1880 and brought with it cattlemen, shopkeepers and a few scallywags.

 Climate: Summer temperatures are in the 90s and low-100s, and winter temperatures are in the 60s, 70s and 80s.
 On average, the area receives 14 inches of rain per year.